sparklabnyc/cookiecutter-r-project/README.md

 ## Usage

-Create a new environment install cookiecutter with `mamba create --name cookiecutter cookiecutter`.
+1. Create a new environment install cookiecutter with `mamba create --name cookiecutter-env cookiecutter pre-commit`.

-Activate this environment and run `cookiecutter gh:sparklabnyc/cookiecutter-r-project`
+2. Activate this environment and run `cookiecutter gh:sparklabnyc/cookiecutter-r-project`.

-To get the project on sparklabnyc git, run.
+3. Run `pre-commit install` to set up the hooks.

 ## Credits